strad-dev/oh-bot/README.md

 10. Make sure Integration Type is set to Guild.
 Then, copy the generated URL and add the bot to your server.

 ## .env File & General Config
+Copy the .env.example file and rename it to .env.

 Three bits of information are required for the bot to work.
 1. Bot Token (see Step 4-6 in Setting Up Your Bot if you don't have it)
 2. The ID of the Forum Channel.
 Right click your Forum Channel and copy its ID.